Nadeen-Sh/UsersData/README.md

  ### Run the website locally:
- - Clone the project repo, and cd to its directory `UserData`.
+ - Clone the project repo, and cd to its directory `UsersData`.
- - Cd the project directory `cd userData`.
+ - Cd the project directory `cd users-data`.
  - Run `npm i` to install npm depends.
  - Run `npm start` to start the website.